Asoingbob225/CSC510/proj1/1b1_rag_dify/README.md

 ## Step 5: Import DSL

-Import the provided `.dsl` file in Dify to quickly set up recommended prompts and workflows for this knowledge base.
+Import the provided `.yml` file in Dify to quickly set up recommended prompts and workflows for this knowledge base.

 ---